lvgl/lv_i18n/README.md

 [![Build Status](https://img.shields.io/travis/littlevgl/lv_i18n/master.svg?style=flat)](https://travis-ci.org/littlevgl/lv_i18n)
 [![NPM version](https://img.shields.io/npm/v/lv_i18n.svg?style=flat)](https://www.npmjs.org/package/lv_i18n)

-Lightweighted internationalization (text translation) tool for C applications.
-It extracts the texts -to-translate from the C source files into `yml` files where you can add the translations and generate a C file with the translations.
-Language-specific plural forms are supported.
+Lightweighted `gettext` replacment tools for C which makes easy add multi-language support to you appication. ...something about plural support...
+Suitable for embedded applications too.

 ## Quick overview
 1. Mark up the text in your C files as `_("some text")` (singular) and `_p("%d item", item_cnt)` (plural)
 2. Create template `yml` files for the translations you are interested in
-3. Run the `extract` script to fill the `yml` files with the texts in `_()` and `_p()`
+3. Run `extract` to fill the `yml` files with the texts in `_()` and `_p()`
 4. Add the translations into the `yml` files
-5. Run the `compile` script to convert the `yml` files to a C and H file.
+5. Run `compile` to convert the `yml` files to a C and H file.
 They will contain the translations and all the background functions you need.

 ## Install the script